HorizenOfficial/horizen-academy-v2/docs/layer-2.md

 ## Drawbacks to Layer 2 Scaling

 Withdrawals from layer 2 networks to the Ethereum mainnet can sometimes take several hours to 7 days to complete.
-Optimistic Roll Ups experience the longest withdrawal times because it takes a while for verifiers to determine if there is any fraud in the transactions submitted to the network.
+Optimistic rollups experience the longest withdrawal times because it takes a while for verifiers to determine if there is any fraud in the transactions submitted to the network.

 Layer 2s also _compromise_ quite heavily on _decentralization_ and _security_, however this is mostly mitigated by the fact that there are security guarantees provided by the Ethereum L1.